lschmelzeisen/dotfiles-old/README.md

 ### xfce4-terminal

-In order to active the colorscheme in xfce4-terminal, do: `Right-click → Preferences... → Colors → Load Presets... → Base-16 Gruvbox dark, hard`.
+In order to activate the colorscheme in xfce4-terminal, do: `Right-click → Preferences... → Colors → Load Presets... → Base-16 Gruvbox dark, hard`.

 To get the correct font, do: `Right-click → Preferences... → Appearance → Font